wxinix/Aimsun.MicroApi4D/README.md

 AimsunMicroApi4D is developed by Wuping Xin.
 Read more at my blog https://blog.wupingxin.net, feel free to leave comments.

 ## Examples
 Various samples are included in /Examples folder.
-More will be added when I have more spare time. pr upon request.
+More will be added when I have more spare time, or upon request.